Floorp-Projects/Floorp/browser/docs/AddressBar.rst

     throw new Error("Trying to access the base class, must be overridden");
   }
   /**
-   * List of UrlbarUtils.MATCH_SOURCE, representing the data sources used by
+   * List of UrlbarUtils.RESULT_SOURCE, representing the data sources used by
    * the provider.
    * @abstract
    */